HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Dataset

-{\bf Statistics.} As shown in Tab.~\ref{tab:dataset}, our Real Internet dataset, with over 20k clips and 10M frames at 1080P resolution, significantly surpasses existing datasets like TikTok~\cite{jafarian2021learning}, UBC-Fashion~\cite{zablotskaia2019dwnet} and IDEA-400~\cite{lin2024motion} in both size and resolution.
+\tabDataset \tabStat {\bf Statistics.} As shown in Tab.~\ref{tab:dataset}, our Real Internet dataset, with over 20k clips and 10M frames at 1080P resolution, significantly surpasses existing datasets like TikTok~\cite{jafarian2021learning}, UBC-Fashion~\cite{zablotskaia2019dwnet} and IDEA-400~\cite{lin2024motion} in both size and resolution.
 Additionally, our synthetic dataset from SMPL-X and Anime characters, is $5 \times$ larger in scale compared to Bedlam~\cite{bedlam}, providing accurate camera and human pose groundtruth, and more diverse camera trajectories.
+For statistics of our HumanVid, Tab.~\ref{tab:stat} shows the statistics of human appearance, motion and scene.

 \figArch